GuangxiangZhu/GEM/README.md

 	M: Number of conformations.
 Default is 4.

 	infer_latent: Whether to infer the latent function (1/0).

+	input_sizepara: Packing density of one fragment provided by user.
+Default is -1, which means using the estimated value by GEM.

     Considering that the parameter selection is time-consuming, intact automatical parameter selection is not always necessary.
 Fortunately, the default setting is good enough in general, which is argued in the paper of GEM.
 Also, users can fine-tune the default setting of parameters according to the output data cost and energy cost.